Home Table of Contents

 C. submit evidence of a passing score on the Multistate Professional Responsibility Examination as it is established in this jurisdiction, earned within eight years of the date of application or within the time frame for taking the oath of admission after the successful bar examination in order to have the applicant's score accepted by the Committee on Examinations;

-D. establish that the applicant is currently a member in good standing in every jurisdiction, foreign or domestic, wherever admitted to practice law; if the applicant is not presently in good standing, establish that the applicant resigned in good standing, although if the applicant is not in good standing or did not resign in good standing in all jurisdictions solely because of unpaid mandatory fees or incomplete mandatory continuing legal education requirements, and the applicant has attempted to but cannot cure such deficiencies in the other jurisdiction(s), the Committee on Character and Fitness may evaluate the circumstances and make a recommendation to the Supreme Court for admission or denial of admission;
+D. establish that the applicant is currently a member in good standing concerning discipline, payment of mandatory dues and compliance with mandatory continuing legal education in every jurisdiction, foreign or domestic, wherever admitted to practice law, or the applicant resigned in good standing; although, if the applicant is not in good standing or did not resign in good standing in all jurisdictions solely because of unpaid mandatory fees or incomplete mandatory continuing legal education requirements, and the applicant has attempted to but cannot cure such deficiencies in the other jurisdiction(s), the Committee on Character and Fitness may evaluate the circumstances and make a recommendation to the Supreme Court for admission or denial of admission;

 E. establish that the applicant is not currently subject to lawyer discipline or the subject of a pending disciplinary matter in any jurisdiction;